shrin0811/FGII_product/README.md

 ## What are the steps to making the product work?
 - Step 1: Choose whether you want to check existing policies or add a new policy
    - 1.1: In case you want to check a new policy, it will see whether the file storing policy data is empty or not.
-If empty it will ask you to add at least one policy,
+If empty it will ask you to add at least one policy.
+If not, it will ask you which policies to show, as per requirement.
+   - 1.2 If you want to add a new policy, it will give you a series of prompts to enter family and policy details.
+- Step 2: Entering family details
+- Step 3: Entering policy details
+- Step 4: Ranking the marking criteria as per the family's needs
+- Step 5: Processing and calculation
+- Step 6: Display of final score and asking for final comments on the policy
+- Step 7: Automatic addition of the policy name, score, letter grade and comment to a `.csv` file.

+The `.csv` file can be checked in the working directory - i.e. the location where the program is being run from.